Category |

 - Concomitant use with CYP3A4, CYP2C9, or CYP2C19 substrates may reduce the plasma concentration of these drugs

-may decrease exposures of ethinyl estradiol and progestin and lead to contraceptive failure or an increase in breakthrough bleeding
+- Concomitant use of CAMZYOS with hormonal contraceptives (progestin and ethinyl estradiol), which are CYP3A4 substrates, may decrease exposures of ethinyl estradiol and certain progestins and lead to contraceptive failure or an increase in breakthrough bleeding

 |